betsythefc/custard/plans.md

 v0.8
 ----

- - Create a way to download reviews as a CSV file (http://code.stephenmorley.org/php/creating-downloadable-csv-files/)
  - [DONE] ~~Add footer to all pages that includes a link to the Apache license.~~
  - [DONE] ~~Have date searched set in the date box persistently.~~
  - [DONE] ~~Have time searched set in the time box persistently.~~
  - [DONE] ~~Have the smiley set in the smiley search box persistently.~~
  - Allow to search for reviews by only putting in 02 instead of filling in the month, day and year.
- - [DONE] ~~Allow to search for reviews by onlu entering the hour, instead of reqiuring both hour and minute.~~
+ - [DONE] ~~Allow to search for reviews by only entering the hour, instead of reqiuring both hour and minute.~~
- - Use a foreach loop to loop through all "options" for hours and write out which one is selected.
+ - [DONE] ~~Use a foreach loop to loop through all "options" for hours and write out which one is selected.~~

 v0.9
 ----